dewittn/rpi-robot-buggy/projects/vpn/README.md

 7lTo3CyQ/5SJgxGgtHyWVwgAKmbIuzQhPt4L6z1ZqlY=
 ```

-> **Please Note:** These keys are for demonstration purposes only.
+**📝 Note:** These keys are for demonstration purposes only.
 Please do not use in your actual config files.

 `/etc/wireguard/wg0.conf` on Controller device:
 ```